Brewer Science

 High-uniformity bake plates have been displacing convection ovens for well over two decades in the microelectronics industry.
 The disadvantages of variable temperature zones, lengthened cure times, and considerable particle contamination have been thoroughly analyzed and confirmed.
 Although temperature uniformity remains the primary advantage for precision hot plates, virtually eliminating skinning effects for thin-film (< 1-5…

-coat uniformity, thick-film, other Click Here to Read More
+other, coat uniformity, thick-film Click Here to Read More

 Processing wafers with high-topography 3-D structures